Frequently asked questions

 Asylum applicants are transferred from other hotels in the UK, after initial assessments and security checks have been completed.

-How long have they been in the country and where have they come from?
+How long have the asylum seekers placed in Falkirk been in the country and where have they come from?

 The Home Office do not comment on individual cases.
 Some of the residents will be new arrivals into the UK and will transfer to Falkirk within the first few days or weeks after arriving in the country, other individuals may have been in the UK for several months and are being transferred from another UK hotel.